raspberrypilearning/lego-plotter/en/step_2.md

 --- /hints ---
 --- /task ---

-Now we have some relaible data, we can use this to control the position of a motor.
+Now we have some reliable data, we can use this to control the position of a motor.

 --- task ---
 Connect a LEGO Technic motor to port A on the Build HAT.
-Add some additional LEGO elements to the motor axle so that it is easy to see the motor turning (a ling staright piece works well as a pointer).
-Line up the elemnet with the line mark on the motor and then set the motor to the zero position
+Add some additional LEGO elements to the motor axle so that it is easy to see the motor turning (a ling straight piece works well as a pointer).
+Line up the element with the line mark on the motor and then set the motor to the zero position

 ![encoder](images/zero.JPG)